 Here are a few examples of how the data in a database may become invalid if proper checks are not made.
 Each of these examples can be prevented by facilities described in this chapter.

-Inconsistent schema • An operator enters orders to an orders table for a customer_id that does not exist in the customers table.
-Incorrectly formatted information • An operator enters text where numeric data is required. • An operator enters numeric data that is too wide for the column.
-Duplicate data • A new department has been created, with dept_id 200, and needs to be added to the department table of the organization's database-but two people enter this information into the table.
+- An operator enters orders to an orders table for a customer_id that does not exist in the customers table. - An operator enters text where numeric data is required. - An operator enters numeric data that is too wide for the column. - A new department has been created, with dept_id 200, and needs to be added to the department table of the organization's database-but two people enter this information into the table.